lucaduong/SaaS-Revenue-Churn-Analysis/README.md

 ---

-# Final Business Takeaway
+# III.
+Final Business Takeaway

 * This SaaS business shows strong acquisition and revenue growth but:
   * Retention is weak
   * Customer quality is inconsistent
   * Product adoption is the biggest bottleneck

-# Business Recommendations
+# IV.
+Business Recommendations

 * Strengthen onboarding, product adoption and engagement for new customers.
 * Reallocate spend toward lower-churn acquisition channels such as Direct Sales and optimize weaker channels.
 * Promote annual plans through pricing incentives or bundled value.